 - Eat at home.
 I already mentioned cooking and preparing your own meals, but if you are used to eating out and having someone else prepare your meals for you, then this might be just what you need.
-Eating in restaurants and bars may not seem expensive when you are sitting there, waiting for your burger or veggie plate to arrive, but when you look back at the end of the month, you see how much money you spent on meals that you could easily prepare at home + you could get all the ingredients for a much lower price.
+Eating in restaurants and bars may not seem expensive when you are sitting there, waiting for your burger or veggie plate to arrive, but when you look back at the end of the month, you see how much money you spent on meals that you could easily prepare at home.
+You could also get all the ingredients for a much lower price.
 I know that starting to cook is challenging, especially if you don’t like it, but think about how much money you will save and how different your lifestyle will be with a bit more money in your pocket that would otherwise be spent on take-out.

 After all, we all see these beautiful fruit bowls and vegan pizzas on Instagram accounts of pretty girls in yoga pants.
 We subconsciously connect the dots and suddenly we get the fake idea that if we want to eat only plants, we must include coconuts and pineapple in our morning cereal or that sweet potatoes are a must with every meal.

 And there is nothing wrong with eating on a budget.
 Most of us have a budget when it comes to food.
 It is how the majority of people in the Western world eat.
 We know how much we can afford to spend and where the limit is.
 If you are lucky enough to be able to eat in restaurants or have a private chef, then good for you, I am happy that you are able to eat whatever you want, but most of us don’t have that luxury.